Radio 1212: Era of transition

 Following the occupation of Germany in May 1945, the future of Radio Luxembourg was debated in the United Kingdom.
 The BBC did not welcome the idea of renewed commercial competition if the facilities were turned back to commercial control.
 In conjunction with Winston Churchill, a plan was devised to redirect the station towards communist Eastern Europe and the Soviet Union by linking the Luxembourg transmitters via landline to BBC World Service studios in London.
 This plan fell apart when Churchill's Conservative Party lost to the Labour Party in the postwar British General Election on July 5, 1945.

-For a time the Luxembourg transmitters remained under American control and were used both to relay programs for the Voice of America and originating programming under the call sign identifier of the "United Nations Station".
+For a time the Luxembourg transmitters remained under American control.
+The station provided content to Allied occupation-run broadcasters in Germany such as Radio Munich.
+The transmitters were used both to relay programs for the Voice of America and originating programming under the call sign identifier of the "United Nations Station".

-Radio Luxembourg was handed back to the Grand Duchy in November 1945.
+PWD's four hours of staid German-language broadcasts daily found competing with Berliner Rundfunk difficult; the Soviet counterpart broadcast 19 hours of several genres including music.
+Radio Luxembourg was handed back to the Grand Duchy on 11 November 1945.